Kinto/kinto/docs/tutorial.rst

         ]
     }

-Now that we've got the list of the record that changed, we can handle the conflict.
+Now that we've got the list of records that changed, we can handle the conflict.

 We can either do three-way merge (if our changes and server changes on the object did not happened on the same fields) or if both objects are